 Intra- and inter-observer error of manual landmarks

-We calculated the intra-observer error as the standard deviation between the x, y, and z coordinates of each observer’s landmarking iterations.
+We calculated the intra-observer error as the standard deviation between the x, y, and z coordinates of each observer’s landmarking indications.
 Each observer’s landmarking iterations were then averaged to create a centroid landmark configuration for that observer.
 The standard deviation of the x, y, and z coordinates of each observer’s centroid configurations were taken as the inter-observer error of the manual landmarks.
 Measures are averaged across dimensions and images (Table X) as well as averaged only across images (SI Table X).

 Table X. Intra- and inter-observer error of manual landmarks.
 Average of the standard deviation between observer AZ and observer JW’s landmarking iterations and between the centroid of observer AZ and observer JW’s landmark iterations across x, y, and z dimensions and images.